 Why Dr. Ginsburg recommends avoiding cow milk.

-Unfortunately for all of us that love cheese, yogurt, Greek yogurt, cream, ice cream… yes.
+Unfortunately for all of us that love cheese, yogurt, Greek yogurt, cream, ice cream… yes, milk is unhealthy.
 The literature of medical research is NOT singing its praises.
 Rather, it is full of warnings and about the effects and risks of cow milk and anything made from it.

 Milk from sheep, goats, and other animals is different.
 Dairy alternatives (cheese, milk, frozen deserts, etc.) made from rice milk, coconut milk, hemp milk, and other vegetable-based milks avoid the problems of milk.

 Only the National Dairy Council (a dairy marketing association) seems to be excited about it, using evidence that appears to us very one-sided and incomplete.
 Even the conservative USDA (Department of Agriculture) changed its food pyramid in 2010 to reduce emphasis on dairy.

 We call it “milk” or “regular milk” but it’s actually cow breast milk, to help baby cows grow into big, heavy, slow, adult cows.

 The following is a list of major issues that have plenty of evidence backing them up.

 Raw milk and milk from grass-fed animals avoids some of these problems.
 Human breast milk has none of the these problems.